 Stylus and Tablet Facts

-Did you know that the Stylus and Tablet have been around for a very long time?
-A weird but true fact!
-The first stylus and tablet date all the way back to the ancient Mesopotamian time period.
+Did you know that the Stylus and Tablet have been around for a long time?
+A weird but actual fact!
+The first stylus and tablet date back to the ancient Mesopotamian period.
 Cuneiform is a writing system that was developed by the Ancient Mesopotamians.
-They would use a stylus which was made of reed to scratch writing into their clay tablets.
+They would use a stylus made of reed to scratch writing into their clay tablets.
 Reed is similar to a stick.
-One end of their stylus had a sharp point for writing and the other end had a flat end to scratch off the writing if they made a mistake.
+One end of their stylus had a sharp point for writing, and the other had a flat end to scratch off the writing if they made a mistake.
 How cool is that?
-Our technology sure has advanced over the years and has become much easier to use.
+Our technology has advanced over the years and has become much easier to use.

 Facts about the Stylus and Tablets: